Ancient Rome Facts

-Ancient Rome was one mighty powerful city and the Romans ruled over most of Europe for nearly 1,000 years!
+Ancient Rome was one mighty powerful empire and the Romans ruled over most of Europe for nearly 1,000 years!

-Here we take a look at this mighty city and give you some history and interesting facts to understand what it’s all about.
+Here we take a look at this mighty city and give you some history and interesting, fun facts to understand what it’s all about.

 The Republic ruled Rome for hundreds of years from around 509 BC to 45 BC.

-Here we take a look at some of the really important historical events that makes up the history of Ancient Rome.
-We hope you find this interesting.
+Here we take a look at some of the really important historical events that make up the history of Ancient Rome.
+We hope you find this interesting!

 509 BC – Rome became a republic as the last king was overthrown.

-218 BC – Hannibal invaded Italy.
-Hannibal led his army in the famous crossing of the Alps to attack Rome.
+218 BC – Hannibal invaded Italy and led his army in the famous crossing of the Alps to attack Rome.
 This was part of the Second Punic war.

 149 – 146 BC – This was the time of the Third Punic War where Rome attacked the city of Carthage.
 After three years the Roman army broke through the walls and burned the city to the ground.

 73 BC – Spartacus the gladiator led the slaves in an uprising.

 55 BC – Julius Caesar invaded Britain but wasn’t very successful.
 A year later, he went back with a large force of Roman legions.
 He succeeded and invaded most of Britain and even crossed the River Thames.